hadjichristslave/SMC/README.md

 The model is similar to that as the sampler is created to cluster point clouds rather than pixels.

+#Random forest

+The model output from the sampler is given as input to a random forest decision tree.
+The outcome of this tree is what the algorithm perceives as what we are currently seing through our kinect sensors.

 #Dependencies

+PCL point cloud operations library
 Eigen
 OpenCV
 Libconfig